GregorCH/ipet/README.md

 your system has PyQt4, execute

     python3 -c "from PyQt4 import QtCore,QtGui; print(\"PyQt4 is ready\")"

 We provide a script called "install-pyqt4-in-virtual-environment.sh" to install PyQt4-bindings inside a virtual environment.

+## Linux installation inside a virtual environment

+Using a virtual environment, you can safely install the required packages together without messing with your globally installed system libraries.
+This is certainly the recommended way to install IPET.
+In the following, we assume you create the root directory of your virtual environment directly in the IPET root directory and call it "venv".
+You may choose to use a differently named virtual environment somewhere else, of course.

+1. Create and activate the virtual environment (a new directory called "venv" gets created):

+        cd ipet
+        virtualenv --python python3 venv
+        source venv/bin/activate
+   Note that you may deactivate the virtual environment at any time by calling

+        deactivate

+2. Install PyQt4 bindings inside your virtual environment by calling the provided script, which assumes that you are running inside the virtual environment "venv" or the one specified by the optional path.
+The script will ask you to carefully read and accept the license agreement for using PyQt4 bindings.

+        ./install-pyqt4-in-virtual-environment.sh [optional path to virtual environment root]

+3. Execute the command (note that it does no longer require to mention python3 because we are running inside the virtual environment)

+        pip install -r requirements.txt
+        python setup.py install

+4. As a developer, it might be useful to call the following command instead:

+        python setup.py develop
+   This creates symlinks to the IPET source files in the site-packages of the virtual environment library, and allows for more rapid testing and development.

 ## Linux installation into your *global* environment